 - Library Catalog

-Find books, ebooks, videos, sound recordings, government publications, whether the library has a particular serial (journal, magazine, or newspaper), and more.
+Find books, ebooks, videos, sound recordings, government publications, and more.
 If you need articles on a topic, start instead with Databases A-Z or a relevant subject guide.

 - Journals List UHCL

 Check if the library has a particular journal, magazine, or newspaper online, or browse by subject category.
 Follow Library Catalog links, if provided, for information on available paper or microfilm copies in the library.

 - Databases A-Z

 A complete list of the library's subscription research databases and selected free web databases.
 If off-campus, you'll be prompted to authenticate with your name and library barcode number.

 - Research Guides by Subject

 Find recommended databases, books, media, websites, and more, organized by subject (Accounting, Anthropology, Art, etc.) and created by UHCL librarians.

 Thanks to Rosemarie Romano, Public Services Librarian at Cayuga Community College in Auburn, New York, for her help on this guide.